ada-game-framework/anuklear/README.md

 1. Currently, to build the lib, you need to comment out the ```private``` keyword from the ```SDL.C_Pointers``` package.
 2. This only binds the SDL renderer as this is early stages.
+3. They've changed the source in an compatible way with what I was doing.
+They now set a location for the SDL.h file, you might need to change this.

 ## What's next?